andrejarboe/Dev/README.md

 - what gets measured gets managed
 - dont critues. look for crites

-## be brutaliy honest withyourself
+## be brutaliy honest with yourself

+## How to never quit
+- you can create motivation
+	- your thoughts are not yours
+	- motivation will run out
+- you need a suystem
+	- your why

+## Automate Your Success
+- systems